 Veteran provider amaysim has been steadily growing into a powerhouse over the past few years.
 They offer easy-to-understand monthly plans where the word “unlimited” features heavily alongside hefty data limits.
 Supermarket and shopping giant Woolworths, meanwhile, is fairly new to the mobile-provider market.
 However, they have spent many years selling budget phones and SIM cards from the network of stores around the country.

 Which of these two deserves your monthly dollars – especially if you’re looking for a decent data allowance?
 Is amaysim or Woolworths the right choice for you?
 Read on to find out!

 amaysim’s plans are available either as postpaid or prepaid and billed every 28 days.
 We’d recommend prepaid if you’re worried about going over your monthly data cap.
 You won’t get any sudden surprises on your bill at the end of the month if you underestimate your data usage.
-Running on the Optus 4G Plus network, amaysim prepaid plans keep things straightforward with five contract-free options.
+Running on the Optus 4G Plus network, amaysim prepaid plans keep things straightforward with six contract-free options.
 Each of them offer unlimited talk, text and MMS within Australia.
 You also get unlimited international calls to ten major countries on the $30+ plans.

 The difference between these plans lies in the data limits, and that’s what you’ll be basing your choice of plan on almost entirely.
 The top two plans also add 300 minutes of international calls to a further 22 countries.
 But if you’re looking for cheap international calling, there are better-value options out there.